GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

 ---
 title: When to use HTTPS for local development
-subhead: http://localhost is fie most of the time, but sometimes, you need to run your local development site with HTTPS.
-Here's when.
+subhead: Using http://localhost for local development is fine most of the time, except in some special cases.
+This post explains when you need to run your local development site with HTTPS.
 authors:
   - maudn
 date: 2021-01-25